dogeorg/connect/src/qr_codes/qr_codes.md

 * **dc** is a `https://` URL the wallet can use to fetch the _Payment Envelope_
 * **h** is a hash of the _Payment Relay_ public key, as a security check

+The `dc` URL always has the `https://` prefix trimmed off to save space in the QR code.
+This URL should be kept as short as possible.

 Wallets that support DogeConnect should fetch the _Payment Envelope_ from the `dc` URL rather than using the basic dogecoin address and amount; those fields provide backwards compatibility with older wallets.